With little kids at home, there is a long list of things that give me passion as a dad:

 This is a great privilege and yet it is also a great responsibility.
 Upon hearing stories of friends or high profile people who have damaged their legacy with an act of infidelity, my thoughts turn to my children and my future grandchildren and great-grandchildren.
 Such stories deepen my burden to pray that God would help me remain faithful and pass on a godly legacy to them.
 Not everyone has been handed such a legacy but everyone can start a new legacy today—even if you have made mistakes.
 Embrace the great privilege and set a new direction and leave a godly legacy that will last for generations!

-This article originally appeared on Noah Gets a Nail Gun, a blog for dads.
+This article originally appeared on Noah Gets a Nail Gun, a blog for dads (no longer active).
 Copyright © 2014 by FamilyLife.
 All rights reserved.